angeloxenakis/phase-4-practice-cc-special-delivery/README.md

 # Deliverables

 ## Drivers
 1. Create Drivers migration.
-A driver should have a `name` that is a string.
+A driver should have a `name` that is a string and an `img_url` that is a string.
 2. A user should be able to view all drivers in the "drivers" section of the frontend page.

 ## Deliveries